EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 between Python 2 and Python 3, leaving many libraries out of date or with a lot of patches to make code patches to make the code compatible between the two versions.

-Another rather problematic aspect is the excessive use of memory, together with the speed of the language; the Python interpreter is slow.
+Another rather problematic aspect is the excessive use of memory, along with the speed of the language; the Python interpreter is slow.
 Python is forced by default to by default to run on a single thread, because of its [GIL](https://wiki.python.org/moin/GlobalInterpreterLock), which does not allow full utilization by computers.